Abbreviation or Acronym

 Accessibility: Sometimes a <abbrev> needs to be pronounced in a way that is not reflected in its content or its tagging.
 The @alt attribute can be used to record the pronunciation for screen readers and other accessibility devices.
-For example, the abbreviation “WHO” may be better pronounced as “World Health Organization” or as “W.H.O.” than as “who”.
-The @alt attribute can also be used to provide the textual interpretation of a symbol such as an emoticon for (“;-)” use “alt="smile-wink"”).
+For example, the abbreviation “WHO” might be better pronounced as “World Health Organization” or as “W.H.O.” than as “who”.
+The @alt attribute can also be used to provide the textual interpretation of a symbol such as an emoticon (for “;-)” use “alt="smile-wink"”).

 <!ELEMENT abbrev (#PCDATA %abbrev-elements;)* >

 (#PCDATA | email | ext-link | uri | inline-supplementary-material | related-article | related-object | hr | bold | fixed-case | italic | monospace | overline | overline-start | overline-end | roman | sans-serif | sc | strike | underline | underline-start | underline-end | ruby | alternatives | inline-graphic | private-char | chem-struct | inline-formula | tex-math | mml:math | abbrev | milestone-end | milestone-start | named-content | styled-content | fn | target | xref | sub | sup | x | def)*

 - Text, numbers, or special characters

 - Linking Elements